 A night run might also mean that you have the opportunity to put it off and keep procrastinating.
 Finding the motivation to run late at night can be hard to do after spending all day working and dealing with your day to day life.

 - Run against traffic.

 - Make yourself visible.

 - Turn off the tunes

 In addition, wearing a headlamp or something similar will give you even more visibility for a night run.
 We've actually developed our own more comfortable version that goes around your chest, instead of your head.

 What’s Best For You?

 Which is best?
-I can’t really say.
-The answer lies in your daily schedule and your own physical and mental strengths.
+There's no one right answer that applies to everyone.
+The answer for you lies in your daily schedule and your own physical and mental strengths.
 If you prefer to clear things off your schedule first thing, try a morning run.
-If you believe that you will be able to convince yourself to run when you day is done, stick with a late night jog.
+If, on the other hand, you believe that you will be able to convince yourself to run when you day is done, stick with a late night jog.

-In the end, there is not a concrete answer.
+In the end, you should make the decision based on your circumstances.
 Each time has benefits, but really you should just decide when you are able to run and give it your all.
 Whether you would rather run in the morning or at night, as long as you run, and run like you mean it, you will end up a healthier person.